 Saturday, 22 October 2016, 1 to 3PM [Classroom 16]

-Join us to understand how to distill, articulate and assess impact for social impact efforts/projects.
+Join us to understand how to distil, articulate and assess impact for social impact efforts/projects.
 With a focus on enhancing effectiveness and sustainability, this session would be most useful for students who are currently involved in social impact efforts.
-Register here by 20 October 2359 if you’d like to attend.
+Register here by 20 October 2359 if you would like to attend.

 Develop a Compelling Proposal